H04K/H04K/README.md

 # Deep Learning Enthusiast 📟

 - 🔭 Always experimenting with NLP and Transformers
-- 🌱 My goal is a PHD in DeepLearning
+- 🌱 My goal is to do a PHD in DeepLearning
+- ⛓ I have a growing interest for blockchain developpement